Table of Contents

-- Reps in reserve (“RIR”): the number of additional reps that could have been completed in a set if one were to attempt to do as many reps as possible.
+- Reps in reserve (“RIR”): the number of additional reps that could have been completed in a set if you were to attempt to do as many reps as possible.

 - Autoregulation: a method of training that accounts for the variety of factors that influence day-to-day variation in exercise performance.
 This typically utilizes RIR, RPE, or velocity-based measurements, though other methods (ie, heart rate recovery) can be utilized as well.

-- Velocity-based training: a style of training where you track the velocity of each repetition and use predefined velocity metrics to potentially determine the load to lift and when to stop each set.
+- Velocity-based training: a style of training where you track the velocity of each repetition and use predefined velocity metrics to determine the load to lift and/or when to stop each set.

 - Drop set: a set that begins with some number of reps of a heavier weight prior to immediately performing more reps with a lighter weight.

-- Inter-set rest period (“rest period”): the length of time one rests between successive sets.
+- Inter-set rest period (“rest period”): the length of time you rest between successive sets.